arifhaidari/terraform_deploy_model_web_database/README.md

 I will now use Terraform's helm provider to deploy the same WordPress application on the Kubernetes cluster, but this time using Helm charts.

+in another part of this repo I will experiment different aspects of terraform

 AWS instance configuration

 deploying using workflow - CI/CD pipelines - Github Actions